WGBH-MLA/AAPB2/app/views/exhibits/native-narratives.md

 <tr><td><a href="https://s3.amazonaws.com/americanarchive.org/exhibits/0_526-zg6g15vp07.jpg" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/exhibits/0_526-zg6g15vp07.jpg" class="big-image" alt=" Image from The Dakota Conflict, Twin Cities Public Television (1993), https://americanarchive.org/catalog/cpb-aacip-526-zg6g15vp07."/></a></td></tr>
 </table>

-Using guidelines provided by the National Museum of the American Indian, the exhibit uses the terms “American Indian,” “Native American,” and “Indigenous” to refer to the cultures and communities of peoples living in the United States before the arrival of Europeans.[<sup>2</sup>](/exhibits/native-narratives/notes#2) Where applicable, the name of a specific tribe or nation is used when referring to an individual or group.
+Using guidelines provided by the National Museum of the American Indian, the exhibit uses the terms "American Indian," "Native American," and "Indigenous" to refer to the cultures and communities of peoples living in the United States before the arrival of Europeans.[<sup>2</sup>](/exhibits/native-narratives/notes#2) Where applicable, the name of a specific tribe or nation is used when referring to an individual or group.

 The exhibit organizes a selection of public radio and television programs in the American Archive of Public Broadcasting’s (AAPB) collections into five sections that examine the history of Native American representation in public broadcasting and how Native peoples have responded to their depictions.
 The sections focus on the strategies that Native peoples have used to maintain their cultural and community ties.
 Although the exhibit covers a wide range of events and topics significant to Native peoples, it does not cover the full diversity of Indigenous cultures in the United States and throughout the world.
 There are many more relevant public radio and television programs that are not included in the AAPB.
 Please visit the External Resources and Tour Our Resources portions of each section that provide resources to learn more about topics not examined in the exhibit.